SenteonLLC/senteonllc.github.io/beta/controls.md

 Once Command Center and the Senteon Agents are installed on their corresponding systems, endpoints for the Managed Account will populate in Command Center.
 From here you will be able to begin the Intelligent Setup process to apply policies to your endpoint fleet.

-## Verify status of endpoints
+## Verify Status of Endpoints
-All endpoints with Senteon Agents installed that have an internet connection will be viewable from the managed account endpoints screen.
+Endpoints will be appear in the Managed Account Dashboard under the `Endpoints` tab once they have had the Senteon Agent installed and registered to the Managed Account.
+> Note: If an endpoint doesn't appear in the list, verify that the Senteon Agent has been installed and registered to the proper Managed Account.
+If you have verified that installation was done properly, see [# Troubleshooting] for more guidance.

-To do so follow the steps below:
+Follow the steps below:
-1) Log into Command Center with your provided administrator credentials
+1) Log into Command Center with your provided `Owner` user credentials.

 <img src="images/loginpage.png" width="750">